 Double Top and Bottoms Pattern

-To determine Double Top, a trader should closely monitor the price behavior.
+To determine Double Top, a trader should closely monitor the price behaviour.

 Double Top is formed at the moment when the rate of a financial instrument rises to a strong resistance level on the uptrend but does not break through it for the second time, turns around and begins to decline.
 Many conservative traders expect the moment when the formation of a “Double Top” will be completed.
 The price must break through the local minimum that is located between two tops.